michellejm/ConflictUrbanism-InfraPolitics/Tutorials/02_Georeferencing.md

 #### Premise

-In this exercise, you will explore some of the georeferencing tools available in QGIS and use them to georeference a 1902 map of the Bronx.
+In this exercise, you will explore some of the georeferencing tools available in QGIS and use them to georeference a 1909 map of Mumbai.
 You will learn how to use GIS tools to georectify raster datasets.
 You will use the georeferenced map for the next exercise where you will digitize vector features from the map infomation.

 #### Notes on the data:

-The map you will be using for this exercise is Mumbai from YEAR (then Bombay).
+The map you will be using for this exercise is Mumbai from 1909 (then Bombay).
 This is a public domain map, so we can use it freely.
 The wikimedia record for the map can be found [here](https://commons.wikimedia.org/wiki/File:Bombay_1909.jpg).
-We are using the highest resolution available (RESOLUTION)
+We are using the highest resolution available (1,571 × 2,104 pixels).

 You are going to use [OpenStreetMap](https://www.openstreetmap.org/about) (OSM)  as reference data for the georeferencing process.
 OSM provides a free, open-source map of the world from public domain and volunteered data.